angang-li/data_science_notes/machine_learning/cnn.md

   - Applies to each channels independently
   - No parameters for backpropagation to learn

-- Pdvantages of pooling in ConvNet
+- Advantages of pooling in ConvNet

   - (+) Reduces the size of the input
   - (+) Speeds up the computation
   - (+) Makes feature detectors more invariant to its position in the input

-### 1.8.
+### 1.7.
 CNN schematics

 - Types of layer in a convolutional network